You Earned a Ticket!

 Yes, time matters.

 Learning takes time.
 Places where school hours deliver more “time on task” are places where students tend to learn more.
-This is both obvious and provable: one elegant study found a clever way to verify the educational impact of time school time: it examined the effect of snow days (which vary in number by school and by year) on test results.
+This is both obvious and provable: one elegant study found a clever way to verify the educational impact of school time: it examined the effect of snow days (which vary in number by school and by year) on test results.
 Sure enough, when snow piles up, scores fall down.
 A day lost here or there actually does make a measurable difference.

 For many students, the Pandemic inflicted the academic equivalent of a year of snow days.